CosmosDB/labs/technical_deep_dive/04-querying_the_database_using_sql.md

 *Finally, you will import the JSON documents contained in the **students.json** file you downloaded earlier in this lab.
 You will use the **Data Migration Tool** to import the JSON array stored in the **students.json** file from your local machine to your Azure Cosmos DB collection.

 1. On your local machine, open the **Azure Cosmos DB Data Migration Tool**.

+    > To learn more about the Data Migration Tool, refer to [/docs.microsoft.com/azure/cosmos-db/import-data](https://docs.microsoft.com/en-us/azure/cosmos-db/import-data).

 1. In the **Welcome** step of the tool, click the **Next** button to begin the migration wizard.